 1. Try your luck at the Monte Carlo Casino

-The elegant and posh district of Monte Carlo is home to the emblematic Casino de Monte-Carlo, an impressive beaux arts gambling and entertainment complex sitting on the Place du Casino.
-Opened in 1863 and designed by Charles Garnier, architect of the Opera of Paris, it features a palace-inspired façade and an equally impressive belle époque interior.
-Luxurious fast cars including Ferraris, Lamborghinis and Rolls Royces sit outside, just a few steps from the extravagant five star Hotel du Paris.
+The elegant and posh district of Monte Carlo is home to the emblematic Casino de Monte-Carlo.
+This impressive beaux arts gambling and entertainment complex sits on the Place du Casino.
+It was designed in 1863 by Charles Garnier and it features a palace-inspired façade with an equally impressive belle époque interior.
+You can see luxurious fast cars such as Ferraris, Lamborghinis and Rolls Royces outside, just a few steps from the extravagant five star Hotel du Paris.

 The Monte Carlo casino also has the largest slot machine collection in Europe.
 There are more than 1,000 of them spread across the different rooms!
 The Salle des Amériques, for example, is made entirely for slot machines.
 The rest, on the other hand, also have a selection of European (English and European French Roulette) and American table games (Blackjack and Texas Hold’em Poker).